Table of Contents

 Open: An academic standing has not been assigned and the student may continue in the program; normally assigned when there is an INP or INC grade during the term.

-A students with PROVISIONAL standing may not continue in his/her Program of Study until a specific Provisional Plan to correct academic deficiencies has been authorized in writing by their supervisor and Program Director, signed by the student, and recorded with the Office of the Registrar.
+A student with PROVISIONAL standing may not continue in his/her Program of Study until a specific Provisional Plan to correct academic deficiencies has been authorized in writing by their supervisor and Program Director, signed by the student, and recorded with the Office of the Registrar.
 Normally the deficiencies must be addressed within a maximum of one year.

 Students who are substituting a different course for a failed course must request, before the last day to add courses, that the substituted course be used in place of the failed course for GPA calculation and graduation requirements.
 Students who fail to have a Provisional Plan approved prior to the official last date to add a course in the semester following the application of the Provisional standing, may have their enrollment cancelled for that semester, or be withdrawn from the program.